 This Mass is celebrated on the 2nd Saturday of each month at 10am in the daily chapel.
 Please join us if you, a loved one or anyone you know may be dealing with the struggle of addiction.

 Mark Dannenfelser, Director of Adult Faith Formation, firstname.lastname@example.org

-Adopt-A-Cop: A Prayer Protection Program
+Adopt-A-Cop: A Prayer Protection Ministry

 IOH: Interfaith Outreach Home Ministry

-The IOH-Interfaith Outreach Home Ministry assists in maintaining the IOH home in all capacities and not only works to maintain the interior and exterior of home, the ministry provides continued support to the residents and the staff.
+The IOH-Interfaith Outreach Home Ministry assists in maintaining the IOH home in all capacities and not only works to maintain the interior and exterior of the home, the ministry provides continued support to the residents and the staff.
 IOH allows those that have been displaced to have a place to stay, along with their families, until they are able to get back onto their feet.
 Please consider sharing your time and talent by joining our ministry.
-We will have plenty of projects to fit any schedule.
+We have plenty of projects to fit any schedule.

 Bonita Cason-Atlow, 404-538-2725, firstname.lastname@example.org

 The OLA Just Faith Ministry is open to all who have completed the Just Faith Training.
 The organization supports it members to put their faith in action in support of others.
 We hold monthly FAIR TRADE coffee/tea/chocolate sales.
 Fair trade certification ensures the farming cooperatives comply with Fair Trade practices and are compensated at a fair wage.
 All products are NON-GMO and ORGANIC.
 CRS gets a portion of the proceeds.
 All profit goes toward building homes in Nicaragua by Food For the Poor.